Periodic points of post-critically algebraic endomorphisms

-When the fixed point $z$ is a singular point of $PC(f)$, by passing to some iterations, we can assume that $f$ induces a holomorphic germ at $z$ which fixes a singular germ of curve at $z$ which is induced by some irreducible components of $PC(f)$.
-On one hand, from the local point of view, there exists (in most of cases) a relation between two eigenvalues of $D_{z} f$ as a holomorphic germ fixing a singular germ of curve.
-On the other hand, from the global point of view, these eigenvalues can be identified with the eigenvalue the germ at a fixed point of the lifting of $f$ to the normalization of $PC(f)$.
+When the fixed point $z$ is a singular point of $PC(f)$, by passing to some iterates of $f$, we can assume that $f$ induces a holomorphic germ at $z$ which fixes a singular germ of curve at $z$ which is induced by some irreducible components of $PC(f)$.
+On the one hand, from the local point of view, there exists (in most of cases) a relation between two eigenvalues of $D_{z} f$ as a holomorphic germ fixing a singular germ of curve.
+On the other hand, from the global point of view, these eigenvalues can be identified with the eigenvalue the germ at a fixed point of the lifts of $f$ via the normalization of $PC(f)$.
 Then by Proposition \ref{pcf}, we can conclude Theorem \ref{PCA P2}.

-\subsubsection{Holomorphic germ of $(\C^2,\textbf{0})$ fixing a singular germ of curve}
+\subsubsection{Holomorphic germ of $(\C^2,0)$ fixing a singular germ of curve}